juxor/afaq/markdown/secJ4.md

 is, of course, being denied by the right.
 Yet, as Krugman memorably puts it:
 _"Modern economists debate whether American median income has risen or fallen since the early 1970s.
-What's really telling is the fact that we're even having this debate."_ So while the average values may have went up, because of _"rising inequality, good performance in overall numbers like GDP hasn't translated into gains for ordinary workers."_ [**Op.
+What's really telling is the fact that we're even having this debate."_ So while the average values may have gone up, because of _"rising inequality, good performance in overall numbers like GDP hasn't translated into gains for ordinary workers."_ [**Op.
 Cit.**, p.
 55, pp. 126-7,
 p.
 124 and p.
 201]